Hollopeter-Lab/single-molecule-TIRF-CNN/Perform_predictions/README.md

 and corresponding traces extracted.
 The traces will then be normalized by Z-score.
 The data will then be saved in a format compatible with downstream analysis via Python.

-2_farred_predict.py imports a user selected Pytorch file containing the trained CNN.
-The user then selects the .MAT file from the previous step.
+2_farred_predict.py requires a user to change the code.
+The user should select the model architecture (line 10) according to their training results.
+The scripts then imports a user selected Pytorch file containing the trained CNN weights.
+The user then selects the .MAT file containing the normalized far-red traces.